SimCMinMax/MoreTooltipInfo/README.md

-# MoreItemInfo
+# MoreTooltipInfo

 ## Overview
-MoreItemInfo allows you to add useful informations about items in the tooltip.
+MoreTooltipInfo allows you to add useful informations about items in the tooltip.
 Currently only RPPM but i have plan to add other useful information.

 Don't hesitate to go on the [SimcMinMax] Discord to ask about specific stuff.